An introduction to sustainability

 At Pontet-Canet, they pushed the reflection and action very seriously and now the 81ha vineyards is fully cultivated under biodynamic principles, leaving the vine grow as naturally as possible, stopping plucking and green harvesting, using horses and donkeys in the vines and following the moon calendars… I am not sure to understand or believe all the principles but listening to such inspiring man makes you fully respect the philosophy and approach behind it.

 I was lucky to have tasted several vintages of Pontet-Canet.
 It is a wine that we often see in our Online Auctions but I am now curious to taste and compare with the younger vintages.
-Indeed in the spirit of expressing more the terroir and reduce the aromatic impact of the oak and the lees, they introduced concrete amphoras in 2012, partially replacing traditional oak barrels (about 35% in 2014).
+Indeed in the spirits of expressing more the terroir and reduce the aromatic impact of the oak and the lees, they introduced concrete amphoras in 2012, partially replacing traditional oak barrels (about 35% in 2014).
 They produced 90% of the grand vin as opposed to 50% on average a few year back.
 The 2014 is an extremely delicate and elegant wine with a beautiful fruit and a long finish.

 At Pontet-Canet it is thus not only about biodynamic viticulture, but a complete philosophy at every stage of production.
 Not many vineyards reach such a level of sustainability, but it is a model that many producers follow.
 Let’s get a closer look at what sustainable, biodynamic and organic viticulture really means…